Electromagnetic Scattering Resonances of Quasi-1D Nanoribbons: Scattering from a ribbon with tunable conductivity

-Next, we consider the scattering problem from a {\it virtual} ribbon of tunable conductivity when it is excited by a plane wave of unit intensity, polarized along the ribbon axis and propagating orthogonally to the ribbon surface.
-We investigate the same two ribbon geometries considered in the previous section.

-In particular, in Fig. \ref{fig:Sweep_Chi} we plot, for $l/\lambda = 2 \cdot 10^{-3}$, the maximum of the magnitude of the total electric field sampled on the ribbon surface, denoted as $E_{max}$
+Now, in order to illustrate the material picture, we consider the scattering problem from a ribbon of tunable effective surface conductivity (and hence $\Gamma$) when it is excited by a plane wave of unit intensity, polarized along the ribbon axis and propagating orthogonally to the ribbon surface.
+In particular, we evaluate the maximum of the magnitude of the total electric field sampled on the ribbon surface, denoted as $E_{max}$

-and the scattering efficiency $\sigma_{sca}$, as the parameter $\Gamma$ varies ($\Gamma$ is directly related to the surface conductivity through Eq. \ref{eq:GammaDef}).
+and the scattering efficiency $\sigma_{sca}$, as the parameter $\Gamma$ varies.
 The scattering efficiency is defined as \cite{bohren08,WriedtBook}

 where $G = 4 l w$ is the ribbon cross-sectional area, $C_{sca}$ is the scattering cross section